Terms of Use

 Taxation and Accounting Matters

-It is important to note that The Good Registry is not an accounting, taxation or financial adviser for donations, and Event Givers, Gift Givers and recipients of Charitable Gift Cards should not rely on any information given by The Good Registry to determine the accounting, tax or financial consequences of making a donation.
+It is important to note that The Good Registry is not an accounting, taxation or financial adviser for donations, and you should not rely on any information given by us to determine the accounting, tax or financial consequences of making a donation.

-The Good Registry strongly recommends that you consult with your own adviser(s) about any accounting, taxation or financial consequences.
+We strongly recommend that you consult with your own adviser(s) about any accounting, taxation or financial consequences.

 Intellectual Property

-The Good Registry owns all Intellectual Property Rights.
-No use of The Good Registry Content is permitted without the express prior consent of The Good Registry.
-Enquiries and permission requests may be sent to [email protected]
+We own all Intellectual Property Rights.
+No use of our Content is permitted without our express prior consent.
+Enquiries and permission requests may be sent to [email protected].

-Users warrant that all Content uploaded or shared by him/her/it, either from their own computer or another website/server, are either created or owned by them, or they have the necessary licenses, rights and permissions to use the Content.
+You warrant that all Content uploaded or shared by you, either from your own computer or another website/server, is either created or owned by you, or you have the necessary licenses, rights and permissions to use the Content.

-Users acknowledge and agree that upon receipt and notice of any claim under this section, The Good Registry may immediately remove any content from the Website without liability.
-Any claims of any complaining party shall be referred onto the Event Giver for their attention.
+You acknowledge and agree that upon receipt and notice of any claim under this section, we may immediately remove any content from the Website without liability.

 No Warranties

-The Good Registry will utilise reasonable efforts to maintain an acceptable performance of The Good Registry service and our support of website users, however we do not guarantee continuous operation of the Website, our support services or integrity of the data stored or transmitted via The Good Registry, Internet or any services.
-This warranty replaces all other representations or warranties (statutory, express or implied) and all such representations and warranties (save any which may not be lawfully excluded).
+We will use reasonable efforts to maintain an acceptable performance of the Website and our support of Website users, however we do not guarantee continuous operation of the Website, our support services or integrity of the data stored or transmitted via the Website, Internet or any services.
+This warranty replaces all other representations or warranties (statutory, express or implied) and all such representations and warranties (save any which may not be lawfully excluded). .

 Limitation of Liability

-The Good Registry is not liable for direct, indirect, special, incidental, consequential, punitive or exemplary damages of any kind whatsoever including any lost data, lost business, lost profits, injury, claim, liability or damage or failure of security resulting in any way from the use of the Website and The Good Registry’s services whether foreseeable or not.
-Termination of your contractual relationship with The Good Registry shall be the sole and exclusive remedy for any and all damages or injuries suffered by you.
+We are not liable for direct, indirect, special, incidental, consequential, punitive or exemplary damages of any kind whatsoever including any lost data, lost business, lost profits, injury, claim, liability or damage or failure of security resulting in any way from the use of the Website whether foreseeable or not.

-If, despite any other provision in these Terms, The Good Registry is determined liable to you for losses, our liability is limited to:
+If, despite any other provision in these Terms, we are determined liable to you for losses, our liability is limited to:

-(a) in respect of a Gift Giver, a maximum amount equal to funds donated to The Good Registry by that Gift Giver in respect of any donation connected to the loss;
+• in respect of a person who purchases a Gift Card or donates funds via a Registry Page, Charity Poll or a #GiveSimply Donation, a maximum amount equal to funds donated by that person in respect of any donation connected to the loss;

-(b) in respect of a Charity, a maximum amount equal to funds received for the benefit of a Charity in respect of any donation connected to the loss;
+• in respect of a Charity, a maximum amount equal to funds received for the benefit of that Charity in respect of any donation connected to the loss;

-You indemnify and hold The Good Registry, its subsidiaries, affiliates, officers, employees and contractors harmless from any liabilities, claims, expenses or demands including legal fees and costs made by any third party due to or arising out of:
+You indemnify and hold The Good Registry, its subsidiaries, affiliates, officers, employees and contractors, volunteers and pro-bono partners, and Trustees of The Good Registry Trust harmless from any liabilities, claims, expenses or demands including legal fees and costs made by any third party due to or arising out of:

-(a) your use or misuse of The Good Registry or the Website;
+• your use or misuse of the Website;

-(c) the violation of laws, rules, regulations or terms in these Terms;
+• the violation of laws, rules, regulations or terms in these Terms by you; or

-(e) infringement by any Content uploaded by an Event Giver of any intellectual property or any other right of any person or entity.
+• infringement by any Content uploaded by you of any intellectual property or any other right of any person or entity.

-The Good Registry reserves the right, at its own expense, to assume the exclusive defence in control of any matter otherwise subject to the indemnity given by any person or entity, in which event the person or entity agrees to cooperate with The Good Registry in asserting any available defences.
+We reserve the right, at our own expense, to assume the exclusive defence in control of any matter otherwise subject to the indemnity given by any person or entity, in which event the person or entity agrees to cooperate with us in asserting any available defences.

 Jurisdiction

 These Terms are governed by the laws of New Zealand.
-You submit to the non-exclusive jurisdiction of the Courts of New Zealand.
+You and we agree that any disputes relating to these Terms will be heard by the Courts of New Zealand.

 Dispute Resolution